iamthefrogy/FYI/Material/get-started-in-infosec.md

    - Start a cybersecurity meetup or club
    - Get a basic CEH or equivalent cert
    - AWS, Azure, GCP certifications
-   - Master popular hacking tools (BurpSuite, Metasploit, Nmap, etc.)
+   - Master popular hacking tools (BurpSuite, Metasploit, Nmap, Nessus, Acunetix, Netsparker, Qualys, other free and open source tools etc.)
    - Become a power user of a Kali linux (in and out of Kali linux)
    - Brush up your written skills for professionalism
    - Develop right attitude